remileo/Local/README.md

 </div>
 ```
 #### Call the plugin
-Finally you need to initiate the gallery by adding the following code.
+Finally you need to initiate the gallery by adding the following code
 ``` javascript
 <script type="text/javascript">
     $(document).ready(function() {